DanielMartensson/STM32-Libraries/README.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/STM32-Libraries/master/HX711%20Load%20Cell%20Amplifier/S%C3%A9lection_018.png)

 # Writing and reading to the memory on the fly
 If your CPU missing EEPROM.
 Don't worry, you can still write and read to the memory.
-This folder `FlashMemory` gives you a library where you can save floats, uint8_t, uint16_t, uint32_t values and read them later, during the CPU is running.
+This folder `FlashMemory` gives you a library where you can save `float, uint8_t, uint16_t, uint32_t` values and read them later, during the CPU is running.

  ![a](https://raw.githubusercontent.com/DanielMartensson/STM32-Libraries/master/FlashMemory/memory.png)